UoB-COMSM0166/2025-group-21/README.md

 Following the implementation of the load game feature, the instantiations of the inventory and settings classes were moved to inside the GameLoader class which initialises the states of these globally referenced classes to either the default state or the saved state depending on user input.

 All sound assets are now loaded and cached during the instantiation of the SoundBoard class in the preload() function.
 During the instantiations of Game and Shop, the relevant sounds are retrieved from the SoundBoard cache by the constructors and assigned to temporary references inside these classes.
 The intent behind this design choice was for improved memory performance.
-By assigning cached sounds to temporary references, the garbage collector can more easily dispose of audio nodes since the disconnect() method can be called on the temporary references before switching domains.
+By assigning cached sounds to temporary references, the garbage collector can more easily dispose of audio nodes since these references can be assigned to null before switching domains.
 This change led to noticeably improved memory performance.

 ### Interactions within the Game class